 Buy ahead of garlic for planting.
 Supermarket garlic may have been sprayed with pesticides or an agent specially made to prevent sprouting.
 Chose a garlic head that has big cloves, and gently take it apart.
 Don’t peel the cloves.
 Set the garlic cloves into the dirt about 4” apart, root side down, and pointed head up.
 Don’t water them until you see green shoots come up.

-Plant onion and shallot sets in the fall and they’ll just about take care of themselves.
+Plant onions like the Welsh onion, and shallot sets in the fall and they’ll just about take care of themselves.
 They overwinter well, but won’t be ready for harvest until the following summer.
 Mark off the area where the onions and shallots are, so when spring comes, you’ll know not to plant anything new there.
 Green onions (scallions) are quick growers and overwinter well.
 You’ll enjoy them through the winter and into spring.

 Although leeks prefer mild winters, they do tolerate cold to some extent.
 Although they’re related to onions and shallots, which live underground through the winter, leeks are safest inside a protective structure like a greenhouse, or cloches.